Create a Ten Minute Collage

 For most of my teen and early adult years, I depended on my private creativity journals to help me feel better emotionally.
 Unknowingly, I was implementing the process of what psychologist Carl Jung would refer to as "symbol release."

-While I did not understand the emotions I was releasing through my creativity, I nonetheless was allowing a daily emotional clearing of my body and unconscious mind.
-I knew that if I was spontaneously creative each day I would feel clearer, lighter, and freer.
+While I did not understand the emotions I was releasing through my creativity, I was nonetheless allowing a daily emotional clearing of my body and unconscious mind.
+I knew that if I were spontaneously creative each day, I would feel clearer, lighter, and freer.

 This course was created during a period in my life when I could no longer fit my extensive expressive art practices into my life.
-When I began to work full-time, I found that by the end of my working week, I would feel heavy with emotional accumulation.
+When I began working full-time, I found that by the end of my working week, I would feel weighed down by emotional accumulation.
 So I began creating a ten-minute "morning collage" with my tea very early each morning, before getting myself off to work.

 An Easy Creative Practice